-Each school has a different institutional aid program.
+Each school has a different aid program.
 It’s important that you check with your potential future college regarding their programs, deadlines, and needed documentation.
 Some schools even require essays, interviews, or other paperwork regarding some of their scholarships or grants.

 Talk with your financial aid department for the options available to you.
 Remember to also check back each year because some grants and scholarships are open to upperclassman and not to freshman.

 Institutional aid can be a great help to many who attend college.
 Make sure to complete your FAFSA and check with your school to ensure they have all the needed information.
 You may also want to do research into your college about the scholarships available.
 There may be one that is perfect for you, but might require extra information such as essays or interviews.
 Starting with the FAFSA though is a great place to begin to discover what institutional aid you qualify for.